John Jakes: Early life and education

 Jakes was born in Chicago, Illinois, on March 31, 1932.
 He first sold stories to pulp magazines while still in college in the early 1950s.
-Jakes studied creative writing at DePauw University in Greencastle, Indiana, graduating in 1953.
+Jakes studied creative writing at DePauw University in Greencastle, Indiana, where he was a member of Sigma Alpha Epsilon, graduating in 1953.
 He then earned an MA in American literature from Ohio State University.
 He and Rachel, to whom he had been married for 13 months at the time, appeared on the game show Beat the Clock on August 23, 1952.
 Although they failed to complete the Bonus Round, Rachel won a Sylvania "Jefferson" 20" screen television set.
 In 1961, Jakes moved to Dayton, Ohio.
 He lived there for ten years and worked as a copywriter for several advertising agencies while he wrote fiction at night and on the weekends.
 In 1971, he began to write full-time.

 Writing career

 Thrilling Wonder Stories, edited by Sam Merwin, published two 1949–1950 letters from Jakes and two of his stories were published in pulp magazines edited by Howard Browne late in 1950, The Dreaming Trees (Fantastic Adventures, November) and "Your Number Is Up!"
 (Amazing Stories, December).
 Jakes sold his first short story (1,500 words) in 1950.

-28 more speculative fiction stories by Jakes were published 1951 to 1953.
+Twenty-eight more speculative fiction stories by Jakes were published 1951 to 1953.
 He then published dozens of stories and several novels during the twenty years following completion of college, many of them fantasy fiction, science fiction and westerns, and other sorts of historical fiction.

 During this time, he was a member of the Swordsmen and Sorcerers' Guild of America (SAGA), a loose-knit group of heroic fantasy authors founded in the 1960s and led by Lin Carter.
 The eight original members were self-selected by fantasy credentials alone.
 They sought to promote the popularity and respectability of the "Sword and Sorcery" subgenre (such as Brak the Barbarian stories by Jakes).

-Jakes gained widespread popularity with the publication of his Kent Family Chronicles, which became a bestselling American Bicentennial Series of books in the mid to late 1970s, selling 55 million copies.
-He subsequently published several more popular works of historical fiction, most dealing with American history, including the North and South trilogy about the U.S. Civil War, which sold 10 million copies and was adapted as an ABC-TV miniseries.
+Jakes gained widespread popularity with the publication of his Kent Family Chronicles, which became a bestselling American Bicentennial Series of books in the mid- to late 1970s, selling 55 million copies.
+He subsequently published several more popular works of historical fiction, most dealing with American history, including the North and South trilogy about the U.S. Civil War, which sold 10 million copies and was adapted as an ABC miniseries.

 In 1988, Jakes's stage adaptation of Charles Dickens's A Christmas Carol was first performed at his home theater on Hilton Head Island.
 It has since become popular for production by many universities and regional theaters, including the Alabama Shakespeare Festival.

 In September 2013, Jakes was named a Florida Literary Legend at the Florida Heritage Book Festival and Writers Conference in St. Augustine, Florida.